monero-project/monero-site/get-started/contributing/index.md

                             </div>
 <div class="row start-xs" markdown="1">

-### Code
+### Develop
 Monero is primarily written in C++.
-As it is a decentralized project, no permission is required to generate new code or modify existing code.
+As it is a decentralized project, anyone is welcome to add or make changes to existing code.
 Pull requests are merged based on community consensus.
-See the <a href="https://github.com/monero-project"> repositories</a> and outstanding <a href="https://github.com/monero-project/monero/issues">issues.</a>
+See the <a href="https://github.com/monero-project"> repositories</a> and outstanding <a href="https://github.com/monero-project/monero/issues">issues</a>.

 ### Run a Full Node
 Run monerod with port 18080 open.
-Running a full node allows for maximum privacy when transacting with Monero and improved distribution of the blockchain to new users.
+Running a full node ensures maximum privacy when transacting with Monero.
+It also improves distribution of the blockchain to new users.

 ### Mine
-Mining ensures decentralization and security of the network.
+Mining ensures the Monero network remains decentralized and secure.
 In the Monero graphical user interface and command-line interface, background mining may be activated.
 Additional resources for mining may be viewed [here](https://reddit.com/r/MoneroMining).

 </div>
                         </div>